 To those westerners the treatment of Afghan women is so uniformly dismal that it is unbelievable.
 You want to see the ANP respond to a police call with true alacrity?
 Phone in a report of an un-escorted teenage girl talking to a male who is not her relative.
 I’ve seen that kind of call play out in the past and it’s not pretty.
 In fact here’s a story from yesterday about just how strongly locals feel on the issue: Boy and Girl killed in Afghanistan acid attack ‘over friendship’.
 But to Afghans the treatment of women in this country and boys who befriend them outside the conventions of social mores, is the way it is supposed to be because it’s the way it has always been.
 That will change when the Afghan people want it to change and there is very little any one person or country can do to speed that process up.

-How woman are treated in Afghanistan may be something are progressive leaders believes worth fighting for but it’s not.
+How woman are treated in Afghanistan may be something our progressive leaders believe worth fighting for but it’s not.
 You cannot change 6,000 years of cultural practice by force because cultures double down on themselves when under attack from outsiders.
-But that’s just reality which seems optional with our senior leaders at times.

 That fake news story would be hysterically funny but it could also set off violent rioting that would target westerners.
 Let’s hope it disappears fast.